RobinJoe/Docs/doc/portfolio/Installing-Configuring-ElasticsearchKibana6-5-1-Windows64.md

 ## Configure Kibana

-1. Once the file has finished downloading, unzip the ``.zip`` file in the directory required for your Kibana to connect to the Elasticsearch node.
+1. Once the file has finished downloading, unzip the ``.zip`` file in the target directory.

 **The Zip file make take 10 to 20 minutes to extract all the available files**

-2. Navigate to the Kibana/config file
+2. Navigate to the Kibana/config file.

-3. Adjust the ``.yml`` file depending on your needs
+3. Adjust the ``.yml`` file depending on your needs.
+You can change the behaviour of the Kibana dashboard through the ``.yml`` file.

 ## Install and start Kibana

-1. Open the Windows Command Prompt
+1. Open the Windows Command Prompt.

   a.
 Navigate to the Windows Cortana Search bar
   b.
 Type ``cmd``